Local Gaussian process approximation for large computer experiments: Empirical demonstration and comparison

-We observe the following.
-First, all methods exhibit high precision on the scale of the response, and all over cover.
-Still, the best methods (by RMSE) are three times better than the worst.
-The ordering of the methods by RMSE is as expected: more computational effort reaps rewards.
-Methods which do not infer $\hat{\theta}_n(x)$ fare worst, and NN is only competitive with the greedy methods when it uses an order of magnitude larger local designs.
-Notice that the ``nnbig'' comparator is competitive with the smaller greedy methods in terms of accuracy per unit time, even giving lower predicted standard deviation.
-However this comes at the expense of storing a 4x larger output object, which may limit portability.
-[See Section \ref{sec:discuss} for further discussion of time/memory in implementation.]
+Table \ref{t:compare} summarizes execution time in seconds, predictive accuracy with RMSE, uncertainty with pointwise 95\% intervals, etc. All methods exhibit high precision on the scale of the response, and all over cover.
+The best methods are three times better than the worst with, generally speaking, more computational effort reaping rewards.
+Methods which do not infer $\hat{\theta}_n(x)$ fare worst, and NN is only competitive with the greedy methods when it uses an order of magnitude larger local designs (``nnbig'').
+Although competitive in terms of accuracy per unit time, even giving lower predicted standard deviation, this success comes at the expense of storing a 4x larger output object, which may limit portability.